TatyOko28/crypto_exchange/README.md

 # Crypto Exchange Platform

-A cryptocurrency exchange platform with advanced features, including real-time exchange rates, an OTC (Over-the-Counter) market, wallet management, and a secure verification process.
+A cryptocurrency exchange platform with advanced features, including real-time exchange rates, an OTC (Over-the-Counter) market, wallet management, and a secure verification process

 ---